Credit cards Updated:

 So before applying for a new credit card, here are three potential problems to be aware of…

 Transferring a balance can be a great way to repay debt more efficiently.
-Even though there will be a balance transfer fee (typically around 3% of the amount you are transferring), the savings you can make will far outweigh this one-off charge.
+Even though there will be a balance transfer fee (typically around 3% of the amount you are transferring), the savings you can make should far outweigh this one-off charge.

 But, before applying for that shiny new 0% balance transfer credit card, you need to ask: "where do I want my debt to be in a year's time?"